- Conservation & Management

 Please get in touch!
 I do read every email I receive, but I am not able to reply to everyone.

 Please combine items 2-4 into a single PDF file.
 The request below is in addition to a formal application to the OSU Graduate School.
-It is not necessary (or useful) to apply until we are confident that you will be attending OSU.
+It is not necessary (or useful) to formally apply to the OSU Graduate School until we are confident that you will be attending OSU.

 I expect graduate students to be independent, creative, and willing to learn new skills (e.g. coding, statistics, proficiency in reproducible research techniques).
 Gaining proficiency in R prior to graduate school is highly advantageous.
 I also expect a willingness to embrace the writing process starting at the very beginning of your time in graduate school.